dwickyferi/implementation-of-postgres-master-slave-using-cdc-and-risingwave/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-If you encounter any issues or have questions:

-1. Check the troubleshooting section below
-2. Open an issue on GitHub
-3. Review the logs in `app.log`

 ## 🔧 Troubleshooting